Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 What types of activities can you include in your emergency sub plan bin?
 These can be cultural activities, reading activities, writing tasks, conjugation activities…it really all depends on the level of your students.
 I usually have two or three days worth of activities in my sub bin at any given time.
 And what’s great is that I have only really had to make use of it once or twice in my career (knock on wood), so it’s very low-maintenance and provides the assurance that I need to know that my students will have work to complete even in the event that a true emergency arises.

-Make sure a trusted colleague, team teacher, or substitute coordinator is aware that your emergency sub plan bin exists.
-Try to avoid the temptation of pulling out these activities in non-emergencies (for example, your lesson finished early and you need something to occupy your students’ time).
-This sub bin should be used for true emergencies where you do not have the time or ability to plan and prep sub activities for your students.
+Ensure a trusted colleague, team teacher, or substitute coordinator knows that your emergency sub plan bin exists.
+Try to avoid the temptation of pulling out these activities in non-emergencies (for example, your lesson finished early, and you need something to occupy your students’ time).
+This sub bin should be reserved for true emergencies where you do not have the time or ability to plan and prep sub activities for your students.

 For Illnesses: Plan Ahead & Transition to Digital Sub Plans & Activities